Last Updated on December 5, 2023 by Sharon Advik

 It’s not the smoothest thing in the world.

-It will be bright when you look through because you have your lighting in a hell of a lot more light.
+It will be bright when you look through because you have your lighting in much more light.
 So I can say hell, right?

-Yeah, your lighting a lot more light; I won’t repeat it.
+Yeah, you’re lighting much more; I won’t repeat it.

 So you’re letting in a lot more light, and when you’re zoomed out to 300.